pgautoupgrade/docker-pgautoupgrade/README.md

 The official Postgres image, and therefore ours as well, use `999` as ID for the postgres user inside the container.
 Bitnami uses 1001.
 During the upgrade process, we make a copy of the data, which will be assigned to ID `999`.
 If you request the "one shot" mode, the original file permissions will be restored once the upgrade is completed.

-Be aware that we use the environment variables from the official Postgres image.
-Ensure you set `PGDATA` to the Bitnami folder (by default `/bitnami/postgresql/data`) and `POSTGRES_PASSWORD` to the password of your Postgres user.
+We use the official Postgres variables, but can map certain things:

+- Bitnami's `POSTGRESQL_PASSWORD` becomes `POSTGRES_PASSWORD`.
+- Bitnami's `POSTGRESQL_DATA_DIR` becomes `PGDATA`.
+- `PGDATA` is set automatically to `/bitnami/postgresql/data` if it is not empty.

 The container has to run as `root` if using `one shot` mode, otherwise we are unable to restore the existing file permissions of your Postgres data directory.
 You can run the container as user `999`, but then you will have to manually apply the file permissions to your Postgres data directory.

 > [!WARNING]
-> As of writing this paragraph (14th of November, 2024), we only tested upgrading from Bitnami Postgres v13, v14, v15, v16 to v17.
-For these versions, we used the latest available container version.
+> As of writing this paragraph (5th of October, 2025), we tested upgrading from Bitnami Postgres v9.5, v9.6, v10, v11, v12, v13, v14, v15, v16, v17 to v17 and v18.
+For these versions, we used the latest available container version from [Bitnami Legacy](https://hub.docker.com/r/bitnamilegacy/postgresql/).
 Bitnami's script and directory structure could change over time.
 If you note any issues upgrading from other versions, please provide the exact SHA of the image so we can try to replicate the issue.
+Also note we do not have any access to Bitnami Secure Images.

 ### One-shot mode in Kubernetes